RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>5</sup> Every word of God [is] pure: he [is] a shield unto them that put their trust in him.
 <sup>6</sup> Add thou not unto his words, lest he reprove thee, and thou be found a liar.
 <sup>7</sup> Two [things] have I required of thee; deny me [them] not before I die:
-<sup>8</sup> Remove far from me vanity and lies : give me neither poverty nor riches; feed me with food convenient for me:
+<sup>8</sup> Remove far from me vanity and lies: give me neither poverty nor riches; feed me with food convenient for me:
 <sup>9</sup> Lest I be full, and deny [thee], and say, Who [is] the LORD? or lest I be poor, and steal, and take the name of my God [in vain].
 <sup>10</sup> Accuse not a servant unto his master, lest he curse thee, and thou be found guilty.
 <sup>11</sup> [There is] a generation [that] curseth their father, and doth not bless their mother.